CAG9/ML_Template/README.md

 # Introduction
+Machine learning using Python and Scikit-learn
-I use this repository as a "template" for machine learning
+You can use this repository as a "template" for machine learning.
 ## Author
 - César Arcos
 ## Contact information